Trust Developers

 New EVM-compatible chain

 Adding support for a new fully EVM-compatible chain to Wallet Core requires only a few changes, follow the steps here.
-For more complex chain integrations, see general new blockchain docs.
+For more complex chain integrations, see .

 Prerequisties / Needed information